GioF71/portainer-systemd/README.md

  - Debian Buster (x84_64)
  - Ubuntu 18.04 (x84_64)

-As I test more platforms, I will update the results.
+As I test the unit on more platforms, I will update this list.

 **Instructions**